 Intermediate boards (Tinkerer Level) - require wiring

-Hard to Use Boards (Tinkerer or Engineer Level) - these boards require you to add your own config to the config.h file, and may not have good current sensing.
+Expert Level Boards (Tinkerer or Engineer Level) - these boards require you to add your own config to the config.h file, and may not have good current sensing.
 That said, if you buy a separate current sense board, we particularly like the IBT_2 board (though you will need 2 of them or some other board for the programming track)

 VNH2SP30 - Sparkfun Monster Moto and others.
 It can’t switch fast enough to generate a reliable DCC signal